google/clasp/README.md

 ### Contributing

 The main purpose of this tool is to enable local Apps Script development.
 If you have a core feature or use-case you'd like to see, find a GitHub issue or create a detailed proposal of the use-case.
 PRs are very welcome!
 See the [issues](https://github.com/google/clasp/issues) (especially **good first issue** and **help wanted**).

 #### How to Submit a Pull Request

-1. Look over the test cases in `test.sh`, try cases that the PR may affect.
+1. Look over the test cases in `tests/test.ts`, try cases that the PR may affect.
 1. Run [tslint](https://palantir.github.io/tslint/): `npm run lint`.
 1. Submit a pull request after testing your feature to make sure it works.